The biggest heartbreak I ever had, originated from my expectations.

 But that kind of hero who can and wants to save us from the abyss of our minds does not exist.
 Sorry if I crush many dreams with this statement!
 There is no savior who will come and solve your problems.
 There might be companions, yes!
 People who stand by your side and witness you changing; are morally and/or physically there, creating a safe space for your transformation.
 But they don’t do the work.
 You do!
 They are just holding your space.

 The transformation is yours alone!

 The transformation journey is yours alone.
 The expectations are yours too.
 The hero role is solely yours.
 No one else fits in it.
 And the simplest thing you can do to save yourself from the (self) blame game is to take responsibility and start acting.

-If you want to go out for a walk, just go – don’t expect anyone to do anything first, come home first, or to call you first, or to give you the blessing.
+If you want to go out for a walk, just go – don’t expect anyone to do anything first, come home first, or to call you first, or give you the blessing.
 Don’t blame them for your choice.
 Yes, it is your choice to go walking or wait for something.
-Chose the action and take responsibility for it!
+Choose the action and take responsibility for it!

 So, what game do you play?